Finding A Designated Civil Surgeon

 Reporting A Problem

 If you have any concerns regarding a civil surgeon’s behavior or actions, contact your state medical board.
-If you have concerns regarding the immigration medical examination or the I-693, make an appointment with your local USCIS field office.
+If you have concerns regarding the immigration medical examination or the I-693, call the USCIS Contact Center.